 So, food porn is an essential part of any photographer’s skillset.
-No question there.
 What you might not know is that reading about some of the long-established techniques that pros use to make soggy, cold fast-food burgers look juicy and appetizing under studio lights can be compelling and even a little stomach-churning.

 How do you simulate melting cheese?
 What’s the best way to make fruit shine?
 How do you perfectly position steam?
 Some photographers use glue for milk.
 Others aim to grab truly authentic images with a phone and natural lighting.
 The different books on food photography below will take you down different paths – find the perfect pages to take you to new #foodphotography success with the books we’ve chosen.

 Why you can trust Digital Camera World

 Author Beata Lubas is an Instagram sensation, so is well qualified to produce a book that will interest food bloggers – and anyone looking to diversify into food photography.

 Alongside food styling and camera skills, Lubas also covers the business side, including how to meet the needs of a client.